-When the brain and body have been exposed to a compound or chemical for a prolonged period of time, it adjusts by creating new homeostasis.
-Over time, the body becomes physically dependent on the substance and creates a tolerance, or needs a higher dose to exhibit the same physiological effect.
+When the brain and body have been regularly exposed to a substance or chemical for a long time, they adjust by creating a new balance.
+Eventually, the body becomes reliant on the substance and develops a tolerance, needing a higher amount to achieve the same effect.

-What happens when you remove the drug or compound that the body is used too?
-A variety of symptoms will arise depending on the substance that often results in pain, sweating, vomiting, diarrhea, headache, and possibly even seizures.
+What happens when you stop using the drug or substance your body is used to?
+Various symptoms will appear, depending on the substance.
+These symptoms often include pain, sweating, vomiting, diarrhea, headache, and possibly seizures.

 Other factors also affect the withdrawal timeline, such as genetics, medical conditions, mental health, and the way the substance was taken.
-For example, someone who has only used a small dose of opiates may have lessened withdrawal timeline and severity of symptoms compared to someone who has been using heavy doses of opiates for years.
+For example, someone who only used a small amount of opioids may have a shorter and milder withdrawal period compared to someone who has been using large amounts of opioids for many years.